AI-AUTOSITE/ai-autosite-main/README.md

 ### Date Inconsistencies (Being Fixed)

-Due to Claude's knowledge cutoff (January 2025), some dates in the codebase may be incorrect.
+Due to Claude's knowledge cutoff, some dates in the codebase may be incorrect.

 **Timeline:**
 - ✅ **Correct**: July 2025 or later
 - ❌ **Incorrect**: January 2025 or earlier
-- 🔧 **Status**: Ongoing corrections (as of October 22, 2025)
+- 🔧 **Status**: Ongoing corrections (as of December 2025)

 **How to Check:**
 - Project started: ~July 2025